Ron Sasso - Real Estate Professional

 That creativity and knowledge is also important for real estate.

 When I ran for city council in June 2017 I had been criticized by one of my

 opponents for not having as much energy as I had prior to my diagnosis with an

 autoimmune disease.
-Rather than attacking my opponent, I prefered to keep my
+Rather than attacking my opponent, I kept my promise of a

-promise of a positive campaign (and have some fun with it).To learn more, go to
+positive campaign (and had some fun with it).To learn more, go to my "I'm Not

 I had the priviledge of serving Rapid City as the Ward 5 Alderman from July 2011